Frequently asked questions

 If I upload my local authority's data will it meet my INSPIRE obligations?

 Yes.
-It is envisaged that the Spatial Hub will publish INSPIRE compliant national datasets on local authorities behalf.
+The Spatial Hub will publish INSPIRE compliant national datasets on local authority’s behalf.

 If I upload my local authority's data who will be accessing it?

-Currently, the data will only be available to OSMA partner organisations.
-Once issues around licensing, open-data and charging are agreed then the data may become available to members of the public and private organisations.
+Currently, the data will only be available to OSMA partner organisations, apart from those datasets that we have made available under Open Government Licence.
+Once issues around licensing and charging are agreed, the data should be available to the wider data community.

 My local authority already publishes its data as a WFS.
 Can the Spatial Hub connect to this?

 Yes.
-Within the data upload pages on the Spatial Hub there is the option to connect to existing WFS rather than upload the data again.
-This is the preferred method.
+Within the data upload pages on the Spatial Hub there is the option to connect to existing WFS rather than upload zip folders or datasets.
+This is actually the preferred method of accessing data for the Spatial Hub.

 My local authority has lots of other dataset that it needs to publish under INSPIRE.
 Can I upload these now?